LeetLLM

 If any step fails, the deployment fails, even if the model "runs."

-• The 350M local model handles 70-80% of routine warehouse policy questions instantly and privately.
+• The 350M local model handles routine maintenance-policy questions instantly and privately when confidence is high.

-• The cloud answer is logged, and the pair is later used to improve the next distillation round.
+• A policy-approved, redacted cloud answer is logged, and the pair is later used to improve the next distillation round.

 Step 2.
 Train the student with a combined loss: